Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/enable-application-registration.md

 ## Next steps

-* If using the Kong-managed authorization strategy (`kong-oauth2`), configure the OAuth2 plugin.
+* If using the Kong-managed authorization strategy (`kong-oauth2`, configure the OAuth2 plugin.
  You can use the Kong Manager GUI or cURL commands as documented on the [Plugin Hub](/hub/kong-inc/oauth2).
+This plugin cannot be used in hybrid mode.
 * if using the third-party authorization strategy (`external-oauth2`), configure the OIDC plugin.
-You can use the GUI or cURL commands as documented on the plugin hub.
+You can use the GUI or cURL commands as documented on the [Plugin Hub](/hub/kong-inc/openid-connect).
+This plugin must be used in hybrid mode.